-The history of The Sun Hotel and Bar
+A brief history of the Sun Hotel and Bar

-Thanks to window tax records we know that during the 1760s there were 70 windows.
-This is reflected in the fact that the 2nd floor front has been blocked out.
-The gable end 1st floor was blocked off only in modern times to house a bathroom.
-The Earl of Sefton sold the site in 1784 to the Carter brothers who developed the northern end of Sun Street at the same time.
+The name of the building isn’t the only thing that’s changed through time – the aesthetic of the building has too.
+Thanks to window tax records we know that during the 1760s there were 70 windows on the building, which is reflected in the fact that the second floor front has been blocked out.
+The gable end first floor was blocked off only in modern times to house a bathroom.
+The site was sold by the The Earl of Sefton in 1784 to the Carter brothers who developed the northern end of Sun Street at the same time.
 This was when the Sun Inn was halved in size to make way for Sun Street.
-The buildings towards the castle were also built around this period and this can be seen by their height and profile.
+The buildings towards the castle were also built around this period, which can be seen by their height and profile.

 On the corner of Sun Street and Church Street, The Sun Inn was popular throughout its history.
 It was here that the sheriffs held one in four quarterly sessions entertaining dignitaries before the judges lodgings were bought.
 The Sun is the only venue still standing.
 The other venues were: the Kings Arms, which stood on the site where Crows is now – it was relocated in 1845 to its current position – The Bear and Rugged Staff, currently Topshop, and the Co-operation Arms on White Cross, currently the Toll House Inn.